 I know it’s easier said than done, but hope can be restored over time, and all hope is rarely lost, even when we go through the roughest of times.
 Whatever doesn’t kill us makes us stronger.

 We weren’t meant to just survive, but to thrive.
-So, even though at times it might feel like a challenge to simply put one foot in front of the others, take comfort in knowing that it won’t last forever.
+So, even though at times it might feel like a challenge to simply put one foot in front of the other, take comfort in knowing that this struggle won’t last forever.
+This too shall pass…

-As they say, even the darkest hour is only 60 minutes long.
+And always remember that even the darkest of hours is but 60 minutes long.